yweslakarep123/Flow-Policy/README.md

     ```bash
     bash scripts/train_policy.sh flowpolicy adroit_hammer 0129 0 0
     ```
     This will train a flowpolicy policy on the `hammer` task in Adroit environment using point cloud modality.
-By default we **save** the ckpt (optional in the script).

 3. Evaluate a saved policy or use it for inference.
 Please set  For example:
     ```bash